maya-jesus/maya-jesus/README.md

 # 💫 About Me:
 Hi there!
 I'm currently diving deep into the world of front-end development using JavaScript.
-<br>My main passion is exploring the intersection of code and design, <br>specifically
-focusing on creating engaging web experiences.<br> I'm really excited about learning and mastering Three.js and GSAP to create<br>visually appealing animations and interactive 3D elements to my projects.
+My main passion is exploring the intersection of code and design, specifically focusing on creating engaging web experiences.
+I'm really excited about learning and mastering **Three.js** and **GSAP** to create visually appealing animations and interactive 3D elements to my projects.

 ## 🌐 Socials: